Code Coverage

 • Enable OpenOCD Debug Stubs under Component Config > ESP32-specific > OpenOCD Debug Stubs.

-• Now build the project, flash your device and start the ESP-IDF Monitor you can use the ESP-IDF: Build your Project, ESP-IDF: Flash your Project and ESP-IDF: Monitor Device commands.
+8. Build the project, flash your device, and start the ESP-IDF Monitor using the ESP-IDF: Build your Project, ESP-IDF: Flash your Project, and ESP-IDF: Monitor Device commands.

 Note

-There is also a ESP-IDF: Build, Flash and Start a Monitor on your Device command which does all three former commands in one.
+There is also an ESP-IDF: Build, Flash and Start a Monitor on your Device command that combines all three commands.

-• Launch a new terminal with menu Terminal > New Terminal and execute telnet <oocd_host> <oocd_port> which by default is telnet localhost 4444.
-Latest MacOS users can use nc <oocd_host> <oocd_port> if telnet is not in the system.
+10. Launch a new terminal with menu Terminal > New Terminal and execute telnet <oocd_host> <oocd_port>, which defaults to telnet localhost 4444.
+Latest macOS users can use nc <oocd_host> <oocd_port> if telnet is not available.

 Note

-you can modify openocd.tcl.host and openocd.tcl.port configuration settings to modify these values.
+You can modify openocd.tcl.host and openocd.tcl.port configuration settings to change these values.

-• Send the OpenOCD command esp gcov dump for hard-coded dump which will dump two hard-coded dumps based on this example.
-After that send the esp gcov command for instant run-time dump.
+11. Send the OpenOCD command esp gcov dump for a hard-coded dump, which will perform two hard-coded dumps based on this example.
+Then send the esp gcov command for an instant run-time dump.

 ../_images/oocd_cmds.png

-• After dumping data one or more times, open the desired file in your editor and execute the ESP-IDF: Add Editor Coverage command to highlight the editor with code coverage.
+12. After dumping data, open the desired file in your editor and execute the ESP-IDF: Add Editor Coverage command to highlight the editor with code coverage.

 • Covered lines use idf.coveredLightTheme for light themes and idf.coveredDarkTheme for dark themes.